shariethernet/RPHAX/README.md

 - Open the block design project from `myproj` and Upgrade IP
 - Generate Bitstream

+### Repackaging

+- After making any changes in the IP.
+Repackage the IP.
+This is done automatically in the TCL Scripts
+- The block design has to be upgraded.
+This is also done automatically in the TCL Scripts
+- So every time you call `ip_create()` and `bd_create()` functions in python, the updates are checked and the latest design is used
+- Alternatively, this can also be done in GUI

 ## TO-DO

-- Add `TLV` templates for various interfaces (AXI4, AXI4 Lite, AXI Stream, RoCC etc.,)
+- Add `TLV` templates for various interfaces (AXI4, AXI4 Lite, RoCC etc.,)
 - Templates are found [here](./templates)
 - Provide `TLV` examples with the above interfaces and Pynq Overlays
 - Re-structure RPHAX, as a python library to enable creation of custom interfaces